tfabris/CrowCam/README.md

 - How to parse the output of the YouTube API to learn information about the videos uploaded to a YouTube channel.
 - How to delete specific videos from a YouTube channel via a shell script.
-- How to write Bash scripts that are meant to be cross-platform, running in a Linux shell, a MacOS shell, and Windows Subsystem shell.
-These platforms have just enough in common to get you in trouble when you are moving between them.
+- How to write Bash scripts cross-platform, so they can run in a Linux shell, a MacOS shell, and Windows Subsystem shell, and which work around the inherent differences in the platforms.
-- How to script based on Sunrise and Sunset.
+- How to script based on sunrise and sunset.
 - How to work around the Synology bug which prevents the YouTube live stream from properly resuming after a network outage.
 - How to work around the YouTube bug which prevents users from being able to